damian-lis/fluent-blog/_projects/portfolio-website.md

 ---
-title: Portfolio website - descriptions of all my projects
+title: Portfolio website
-description: A project that describes my experience and accurately presents each of the projects made with a detailed description.
+description: A project that contains information about me, my skills and the projects that I have done.
+Also You can here send an e-mail to me (support by Emails Handler app).
 date: 12-02-2021
 link: https://github.com/damian-lis/Portfolio-Website
 tags:
   - HTML
   - CSS
+  - JavaScript (OOP)
 ---